MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-firewall/create-an-authentication-request-rule.md

 **Administrative credentials**

-To complete this procedure, you must be a member of the Domain Administrators group, or otherwise be delegated permissions to modify the GPOs (Group Policy Objects).
+To complete this procedure, you must be a member of the Domain Administrators group, or otherwise be delegated permissions to modify the (Group Policy Objects) GPOs.

 To create the authentication request rule: